What To Expect?

 Matthew 28:19-20 “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.”

-Larry Gross was born in Minot, ND but grew up in Mpls, MN.
+Larry Gross was born in Minot, ND but grew up in Minneapolis, MN.
 He received his BA degree from Pillsbury Baptist Bible College.
 While attending Pillsbury he met and married Jolean Reeverts from Cut Bank, Montana.
-While working on his master of divinity from Central Seminary in Mpls, MN., he served as junior high youth pastor at Woodcrest Baptist in Fridley, MN., and then as youth pastor in Barron, WI.
+While working on his Master of Divinity from Central Seminary in Minneapolis, MN., he served as junior high youth pastor at Woodcrest Baptist in Fridley, MN., and then as youth pastor in Barron, WI.